SAML-Toolkits/java-saml/README.md

  In some scenarios the IdP uses different certificates for signing/encryption, or is under key rollover phase and more than one certificate is published on IdP metadata.

  In order to handle that the toolkit offers the `onelogin.saml2.idp.x509certMulti` parameters where you can set additional certificates that will be used to validate IdP signature.
-However just the certificate setted in `onelogin.saml2.idp.x509cert` parameter will be used for encrypting.
+However just the certificate set in `onelogin.saml2.idp.x509cert` parameter will be used for encrypting.

 ### Replay attacks